When Location Shapes Choice: Placement Optimization of Substitutable Products: Introduction

 \section{Introduction}

 Assortment optimization is a fundamental problem in revenue management with applications in a variety of industries including retailing and online advertising.
 Given a universe of products, the goal in assortment optimization is to select a subset of products to maximize the seller's objective such as expected revenue or expected sales.
 The expected revenue (or sales) of a given assortment depends on the preferences of customers and this is typically captured using a discrete choice model.
-A variety of choice models have been proposed in the literature, and there is a large stream of work dedicated to the development of efficient algorithms for finding optimal or approximately optimal assortments in different choice models.
+A variety of choice models have been proposed in the literature, and there is a large stream of work dedicated to the development of efficient algorithms for finding optimal or approximately optimal assortments under different choice models.

-An underlying assumption in most discrete choice models is that a customer's choice depends only on their preferences over the assortment of products.
-In reality, when a customer browses through a store (physical or online), they typically see only a subset of the products on display before making a choice.
-Customers choose based on their preferences over the products \emph{that they actually see} and the likelihood of observing a given product \emph{depends on the location} of this product in the store.
-Some locations may have high visibility to customers and a product placed in such a location would have a higher likelihood of being seen by the customer before they make their choice~\citep{larson2005exploratory,hui2009research}.
-In such circumstances, customer choice behavior is influenced by the placement of products at different locations as well as the overall assortment of products on display.
-Consider-then-choose choice models~\citep{consider}, where customer first shortlists a subset of the assortment (a consideration set) and then chooses from the subset according to a discrete choice model also do not model the impact of product placement on customer choice, i.e., the placement of an item does not affect the probability that the item is shortlisted.
+An underlying assumption in most discrete choice models is that a customer's choice depends only on his/her preferences over the assortment of products.
+In practice, when a customer browses a store - whether physical or online - he/she typically encounters only a subset of the products on display.
+Customers choose based on their preferences over the products \emph{that they actually see}, and the likelihood of observing a given product depends on the location of this product in the store. { High-visibility placements significantly boost a product's chances of being seen by customers in both physical stores \citep{larson2005exploratory} and online environments such as online advertising \citep{ ghose2009empirical, agarwal2011location} and e-commerce \citep{ursu2018power}. } In general, customer choice behavior is influenced by the placement of products at different locations as well as the overall assortment of products on display.